s0lesurviv0r/BitTroll/README.md

 # BitTroll

 BitTroll is an open source BitTorrent DHT scraper and search engine.
-BitTroll listens to the BitTorrent Mainline DHT for torrent info hashes and then trys to resolve the torrent's metadata (file names, torrent titles, file sizes, etc) to store for purposes of indexing/searching.
+BitTroll listens to the BitTorrent Mainline DHT for torrent info hashes and then tries to resolve the torrent's metadata (file names, torrent titles, file sizes, etc) to store for purposes of indexing/searching.

 BitTroll works on Debian/Ubuntu/Fedora/Mac OS X but can be easily adapted to work on Windows (this is planned for the future).